77ethers/NTERMCP/FAQ.md

 ### Can it work with multiple repositories simultaneously?

-Yes, one of Claude Desktop Commander's strengths is its ability to work across different projects or repositories at the same time.
+Yes, one of NTERMCP's strengths is its ability to work across different projects or repositories at the same time.
 This is particularly useful for:
 - Migrating features between codebases
 - Comparing implementations
 - Applying consistent changes across multiple projects